Reichstagufer 17, 10117 Berlin

 Meet at our guide on the square next to the Palace of Tears, Reichstagufer 17, 10117 Berlin.

-This is a site where an estimated 45,000 prisoners fell victim to starvation, disease, forced labour, systematic extermination and experimentation.
+In the former Sachsenhausen concentration camp, an estimated 45,000 prisoners fell victim to starvation, disease, forced labour, systematic, experimentation or extermination.
 Experience the barracks, punishment cells, execution grounds, crematoria, pathology laboratory, gas chamber and infirmary.
-Hear stories of survival and solidartiy amongst the prisoners.
+Hear stories about the brutal day to day lives of the inmates, but also survival and solidartiy amongst the prisoners and how they helped one another survive.

 Your guide and coach will drop you back to our central meeting point near S+U Friedrichstrasse Station.